-Both middle and high school students will read a book of choice that they HAVE NOT previously read, one that meets the stipulations outlined below.
+Part 1: Both middle and high school students will read a book of choice that they HAVE NOT previously read, one that meets the stipulations outlined below.
 (Honors - see page 4 for your reading assignment.)

 - Bring your ANNOTATED choice book with you on the first day of school.
 We will begin working with your book and annotations on the first day of school.
-(Students who enroll close to the start of school will receive an alternate due date but are still required to complete the summer reading assignment.) - Every student must read ONE BOOK that is: - i. at least 225 pages long, - ii. found on one of the following lists: YALSA's Teen Book Finder App & Database, The Hub's Selected Lists, or Home Recommended Reading LibGuides at American Library Association - a.
-If you would like to read someting that is not on this list, email Mrs. Yuhas: kyuhas@williamandreed.com for approval.
-Include a link to the book from Amazon. - iii. approved by your parents and guardians, - iv. not a title you have read previously, and - v. not a graphic novel. - Annotations: Every student must complete 20 thoughtful annotations throughout the book neatly written on post it notes NOT on the pages of the book.
+(Students who enroll close to the start of school will receive an alternate due date but are still required to complete the summer reading assignment.) - Every student must read ONE BOOK that is: - i. at least 225 pages long, - ii. approved by your parents and guardians, - iii. not a title you have read previously, and - iv. not a graphic novel - v.
+If you need help finding a book, start here: YALSA's Teen Book Finder App & Database, The Hub's Selected Lists, or Home - Recommended Reading - LibGuides at American Library Association

+Part 2: Annotations: Every student must complete 20 thoughtful annotations throughout the book neatly written on post-it notes NOT on the pages of the book.
 Number each annotation!
-See page 2 for the annotation guide. - If you have any questions, you may contact Mrs. Yuhas at kyuhas@williamandreed.com.
+See page 2 for the annotation guide.

+• If you have any questions, you may contact Mrs. Yuhas at kyuhas@williamandreed.com.